 When we say lasting “long enough,” we have to ask what it is exactly we’re lasting long enough for in the first place.
 Is it our egos?
 Our partner’s orgasm?
 A fear of being rejected for coming too quickly?

 Holly Richmond, Ph.D., a somatic psychologist and certified sex therapist, says that this question is crucial to understanding the orgasm gap.
-Since there is such a large disparity between how long it takes a clitoris-owner and a penis-owner to have an orgasm, an average of five to seven minutes is not going to cut it.
+Since there is such a large disparity between how long it takes a clitoris-owner and a penis-owner to have an orgasm, an “average duration of sex” of five to seven minutes is not going to cut it.

 “Time” doesn’t matter literally at all.

-If you’re concerned about how long sex should last, you need to expand your education, because time straight-up does not matter at all if everyone has an orgasm and/or feels sexually satsified at the end of a sex session.
+If you’re concerned about how long sex should last, you need to expand your education, because time straight-up does not matter at all if everyone has an orgasm and/or feels sexually satisfied at the end of their sexual encounters.
 “Great sex is not measured in quantity (either by how many times you have it or by how long it lasts) but rather in quality,” Richmond says.
 “Some people experience the most arousal from quickies, while others enjoy extended sensual experiences.”

-I’d guess there are very few people who would be like, “If sex doesn’t last at least 13 minutes, I won’t come.”
+I’d guess there are very few people who would say, “If sex doesn’t last at least 13 minutes, I won’t come.”
 Because just thinking logistically, that isn’t how desire, arousal, and orgasm work.
 They can’t be quantitatively measured because every single body is different and enjoys different things.

 If the sex you’re having leaves both you and a partner feeling sexually satisfied: THAT is the right amount of time to devote to sex.
 And this will change depending on your moods, the time of day, and where you’re at in life.
 Stop stressing out about whether you’re normal and go have more orgasms.
 Pleasure is a resource that never runs out.